Posts

 Image

-THE IMPACT OF EXERCISE AT THE CELLULAR AND MOLECULAR LEVEL : The health benefits of exercise are well known, but new research shows that the body's response to exercise is more complex and far-reaching than previously thought.
+CELLULAR OPTIMIZATION IN ORGANS : OPT The health benefits of exercise are well known, but new research shows that the body's response to exercise is more complex and far-reaching than previously thought.
 In a study on rats, a team of scientists from across the United States found that physical activity causes many cellular and molecular changes in all 19 of the organs they studied in the animals.
 Exercise lowers the risk of many diseases, but scientists still don't fully understand how it changes the body on a molecular level.
 Most studies have focused on a single organ, sex, or time point and only included one or two data types.
 To examine the biology of exercise more comprehensively, scientists with the Molecular Transducers of Physical Activity Consortium (MoTrPAC) used an array of lab techniques to analyze molecular changes in rats after weeks of intense exercise.
 Their findings appear in Nature .
-The team studied...
+The team studied a range of tissues from the a...

 Image